j-mueller/plutus/wallet-api/tutorial/Tutorial.md

 Each contributor pays their contribution to the address of the campaign script.
 When the slot `endDate` is reached, the campaign owner submits a single transaction, spending all inputs from the campaign address and paying them to a pubkey address.
 If the funding target isn't reached, or the campaign owner fails to collect the funds, then each contributor can claim a refund, in the form of a transaction that spends their own contribution.
 This means that the validator script is going to be run once per contribution, and we need to tell it which of the two cases outcomes it should check.

-We can encode the two possible actions in a data type:
+We can encode the two possible actions in a data type.
+For each action we provide a signature, so that the validator script can check that the redeemer is legitimate.

 ```haskell
 data CampaignAction = Collect Signature | Refund Signature